-Having regular massage and bodywork in the childbearing year helps the pregnancy feel more comfortable, reduces pain, provides the chance for optimal position for the baby, provides a greater sense of self for mama, promotes shorter labors, reduces the need for medical intervention, and promotes easier labor and birth.
+Having regular massage and bodywork in the childbearing year helps the pregnancy feel more comfortable, reduces pain, provides the chance for best position for the baby, provides a greater sense of self for mama, promotes shorter labors, reduces the need for medical intervention, and promotes easier labor and birth.

 Adrienne's Prenatal Training